 Ball is a very small town located in the state of Louisiana.
 With a population of 3,978 people and two constituent neighborhoods, Ball is the 103rd largest community in Louisiana.

 Ball is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ball is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ball who work in sales jobs (15.23%), office and administrative support (14.12%), and healthcare (9.68%).
+There are especially a lot of people living in Ball who work in office and administrative support (21.26%), sales jobs (10.34%), and law enforcement and fire fighting (8.14%).

 Ball’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-In terms of college education, the citizens of Ball rank slightly lower than the national average.
-14.76% of adults 25 and older in Ball have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Ball is nearly on par with the US average for all cities of 21.84%: 18.97% of adults 25 and older in Ball have a bachelor's degree or advanced degree.

-The per capita income in Ball in 2010 was $21,907, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $87,628 for a family of four.
+The per capita income in Ball in 2010 was $23,267, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,068 for a family of four.
 However, Ball contains both very wealthy and poor people as well.

 The people who call Ball home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ball residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ball include French, German, English, and Dutch.
+Important ancestries of people in Ball include Irish, French, German, English, and French Canadian.

 The most common language spoken in Ball is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Arabic and French.